July 2016 Edition

 Dear Parents, family, and friends of our residents,

 Welcome to on campus housing and residence life at Memorial University!
 It is an exciting time for both you and the students who will come to live and study at Memorial.
 We welcome you all and offer the commitment of a quality living and learning environment.
 Jump into campus living!
 Students will find a huge variety of support services and programs that will help them help themselves in becoming not only a successful student, but also to grow as an individual.
 Residence Life programming will cover social and personal activities and programs that are both fun and educational.
-Our services are many, and we are available for support 24 hours a day.
-Our food services are expanding as are our programs, facilities, and supports.
+Our programs, facilities and services are expanding and we are available for support 24 hours a day.

-Residence living is vibrant and exciting and we are happy to welcome your student to this campus, and ensuring this is their home away from home while they pursue their studies and grow as independent adults.
+Residence living is a vibrant and exciting experience and we are happy to welcome your child(ren) Ė our students Ė to this campus, and ensuring this is their home away from home while they pursue their studies and grow as independent adults.
 They are not alone.

 On behalf of a team of dedicated professionals, student leaders and the Memorial University community....welcome.